 Eat smaller portions of salty foods

 There’s no need to completely eliminate favorite high-sodium foods or traditional cultural cuisines such as soy sauce (China), salted pickles and fish (Japan), or salty cheese and olives (Greece, Italy).
-Instead, it’s best to learn to enjoy such foods in smaller amounts.
+Instead, it’s best to enjoy such foods in smaller amounts.

-Discover reduced- or no-sodium alternatives
+Discover reduced or no-sodium alternatives

 Salt substitutes, including herbs and spices, and citrus like lemon can provide more flavor with less sodium.
-For example, citrus and sodium activate the same taste sensors so less sodium can be used when they are combined.
+For example, citrus and sodium activate the same taste sensors so that less sodium can be used when they are combined.
 Explore your supermarket for low-sodium versions of traditional high-salt products, or experiment with new alternatives.

-However, check with your doctor before trying a potassium-based salt substitute, because extra potassium can be dangerous for people who have trouble eliminating excess or who are taking medications that can increase potassium levels in the bloodstream.
+Sodium-free substitutes contain 100% potassium chloride, while “lite” salts replace up to half of the table salt with potassium chloride.
+Potassium chloride (also called potassium salt) tastes much like sodium chloride, but it has a bitter aftertaste when heated so it is not recommended for cooking.
+However, check with your doctor before trying a potassium salt, because extra potassium can be dangerous for people who have trouble eliminating excess amounts or who are taking medications that can increase potassium levels in the bloodstream.
 This includes people with diabetes or kidney disease, those who have had a blocked urinary flow, or those taking a potassium-sparing diuretic, an ACE inhibitor, or an angiotensin-receptor blocker.